Leaky bucket: As a queue

 The leaky bucket as a queue is essentially a way of describing a simple FIFO buffer or queue that is serviced at a fixed rate to remove burstiness or jitter.
 A description of it is given by Andrew S. Tanenbaum, in (an older version of) his book Computer Networks as "The leaky bucket consists of a finite queue.
-When a packet arrives, if there is room on the queue it is appended to the queue; otherwise it is discarded.
-At every clock tick one packet is transmitted (unless the queue is empty)".
+When a packet arrives, if there is room in the queue, it is appended to the queue; otherwise, it is discarded.
+At every clock tick, one packet is transmitted (unless the queue is empty)".
 An implementation of the leaky bucket as a queue is therefore always a form of traffic shaping function.

 As can be seen, this implementation is restricted in that the packets are only ever transmitted at a fixed rate.
 To underline this, Tanenbaum also states that "The leaky bucket algorithm enforces a rigid output pattern at the average rate, no matter how bursty the [input] traffic is."
 However, this assertion is only strictly true as long as the queue does not become empty: if the average arrival rate is less than the rate of clock ticks, or if the input is sufficiently bursty that the losses bring the rate of the remainder below the clock tick rate (i.e. gaps in the input stream are long enough and the queue is small enough that it can become empty), there will be gaps in the output stream.